MekodoDE/generic_reverse_proxy_role/README.md

 For all variables please see `defaults/main.yml`.

     generic_rproxy_issue_domain:
-    - decgn-pr-abc.de.valtech.com
+    - abc.example.tld
-    - decgn-pr-xyz.de.valtech.com
+    - xyz.example.tld

 Set the list of all domains the certificate should represent.
-Default is `hostname + .de.valtech.com`
+Default is `hostname`

     generic_rproxy_priv_key_path